 Medical and Vision Insurance accepted at Eye Department Portland

 Navigating medical and vision insurance can be a daunting experience.
 If you are looking for information about medical and vision insurance accepted at Eye Department, keep reading.
-Eye Department (mostly the amazing duo of Michelle and Monique) help and assist patients in authorizing benefits, seeking estimate of benefits, filing and submitting claims for reimbursement.
+Eye Department Team Members are available to assist patients in understanding their benefits and how those benefits are applied.
+We are available to help file and submit claims for reimbursement.
+We request all insurance information prior to receiving services, otherwise all fees are due at the time of service.
 Medical and Vision Insurance is a financial relationship between the member, their employer and a third party payer called an Insurance company.
 Dr. Annie and Eye Department are listed as preferred providers on many many insurance company panels.
 Below you will find a gallery of insurance company logos for your reference.
 Each of these clickable images may redirect the user to a claims submission form.

 Vision vs. Medical Insurance: In some cases, a routine vision exam can transition to a medical eye exam, IF during the course of the examination the doctor discovers a condition that requires additional testing or a special diagnostic procedure. it is the doctor’s discretion whether or not they will need to address it during this exam or have you return for a follow up exam to begin monitoring and/or treating the medical condition.
 In this case, the patient’s medical insurance would be billed.